-Navy SEAL Gives the Top 5 Reasons You Get Kicked Out of Spec Ops Training (or Don’t Reach Any Goals You Have)
+Navy SEAL Gives the Top 5 Reasons You Get Kicked Out of Spec Ops Training (or Don’t Reach Any Goals You Have):

-Thousands try out, but the failure rate is very high…over 80% fail.
-You have a better chance of getting accepted and graduating Harvard Law school.
+Thousands try out, but the failure rate is very high, with over 80% failing.
+In fact, you have a better chance of getting accepted and graduating from Harvard Law School.

 So if you’re gearing up for Navy SEAL training (BUD/S), Ranger school (RASP), Green Beret Special Forces (Selection Course), USAF PJs — or any other Spec Ops training course — make sure you avoid these mistakes.

 As you read them, think of how you can adapt them to anything you want to achieve in life.